-For further information on the LTIP, see the section on page 37 entitled "Long-Term Incentive Plan", and for further information on the Legacy Incentive Plan, see the section on page 36 entitled "Legacy Incentive Plan".
+For further information on the LTIP, see the section on page 36 entitled "Long-Term Incentive Plan".

 INDEBTEDNESS OF DIRECTORS AND EXECUTIVE OFFICERS

 None of the Company's or the Company's subsidiaries' directors, executive officers, employees, former directors, former executive officers, former employees, Nominees or associates of any of them, is or has been indebted to the Company or its subsidiaries, or to another entity where such indebtedness is or has been the subject of a guarantee, support agreement, letter of credit or other similar arrangement or understanding provided by the Company or its subsidiaries at any time since the beginning of the most recently completed financial year, and none of the foregoing persons, is indebted to the Company or its subsidiaries as of the date of this Information Circular.